Forge CLI is a command line tool for making your life easier interacting with forge.

 Initialize a forge release

-forge init is the first command you'd use - it will download the latest forge builds to your
+forge install is the first command you'd use - it will download the latest forge builds to your

 ~/.forge_cli and then you can start a single-node blockchain powered by forge.